 Therefore, this Note also proposes a policy recommendation aimed at improving transparency from law enforcement agencies about social media surveillance practices.
 One way this could be achieved is through the PCLOB.
 As previously noted, federal law enforcement agencies issue reports to PCLOB about their work, and PCLOB regularly publishes its own reports detailing recommendations on various surveillance issues.
 For example, there could be a mandatory reporting obligation imposed on law enforcement agencies to provide information about new pilot programs, particularly those employing machine learning and automated decision-making tools.
-This information would ideally provide insight concerning program efficacy.
+This information would ideally provide insight concerning program implementation, data retention practices, and any metrics evaluating program efficacy.
 Moreover, the PCLOB could advise agencies on how to design programs to be more privacy-conscious and publish reports on an agency's compliance with privacy principles for public transparency.